-My research focuses on leadership in science education and enhancing employability skills in science students.
+My research focuses on leadership in science education, enhancing employability skills in science students and design-oriented education.

 For a complete overview of my research activities, visit my Monash University site.

 Roby Volta with a thesis on 'Design for Social Intelligence in Higher Education', co-supervised by Lisa Grocott and Ricardo Sosa

 Ricardo Dutra Gonçalves with a thesis on 'Behavior, mindset and culture change in the context of an embodied-learning, learning-through-making, and future-making oriented approach' co-supervised with Cameron Rose and Lisa Grocott

 Cath Dickson with a thesis on 'Impact of climate change on a sub-Antarctic keystone species Azorella macquariensis